qijin-3/find_my_users/data/md/environment-variables.md

 ---
-title: Configuring Environment Variables for GitBase
+title: Configuring Environment Variables for FindMyUsers
-description: How to configure GitBase environment variables
+description: How to configure FindMyUsers environment variables
 date: '2024-08-11T13:08:05.474Z'
 ---
-# Configuring Environment Variables for GitBase
+# Configuring Environment Variables for FindMyUsers

-GitBase relies on several crucial environment variables for secure GitHub integration, authentication, and admin access; this guide explains each variable's purpose and provides step-by-step instructions for proper configuration.
+FindMyUsers relies on several crucial environment variables for secure GitHub integration, authentication, and admin access; this guide explains each variable's purpose and provides step-by-step instructions for proper configuration.

-Environment variables play a crucial role in the setup and security of your GitBase project.
+Environment variables play a crucial role in the setup and security of your FindMyUsers project.
 This guide will walk you through each variable, explaining its purpose and how to set it up correctly.

 ## GITHUB_TOKEN

-**Purpose**: This token allows GitBase to interact with your GitHub repository, enabling it to read and write content.
+**Purpose**: This token allows FindMyUsers to interact with your GitHub repository, enabling it to read and write content.

 **How to obtain**:
 1. Go to GitHub and log into your account.